-Once you finish the task, let your boss know, so it’s on their radar.
+Once you finish the task, let your boss know so it’s on their radar.
 However, the odds are she or he already does.
-You won’t have to look for such opportunities, they’re always there.
-All you need to do is work on your mindset.
+You won’t have to look for such opportunities, and they’re always there.
+It would be best if you did is work on your mindset.

-With a critical mind, you can cash into such opportunities and impress your bosses, which is a sure-shot way of knowing how to get promoted at work.
+With a critical mind, you can cash into such opportunities and impress your bosses, which is a sure-shot way of getting promoted at work.

 3) Be a Team Player

 If your co-worker is having trouble figuring out a new software program, show them how to use it.
-While this may cost you some of your own valuable time, it shows you care about the success of your fellow co-workers and for the well-being of your company.
+While this may cost you some of your own valuable time, it shows you care about your co-workers' success and for the well-being of your company.

 4) Be a Problem Solver